 Insomnia is the most common sleep disorder.
-A person with insomnia experiences difficulty falling asleep or staying asleep, even when a person is trying to go to sleep.
-At some point, many adults experience short-term insomnia, which lasts for days or weeks, which is usually the result of stress or a traumatic event.
+A person with insomnia experiences difficulty falling asleep or staying asleep, even when trying to go to sleep.
+At some point, many adults experience short-term insomnia, which lasts for days or weeks and is usually the result of stress or a traumatic event.
 But some people have long-term insomnia that lasts for a month or longer.
 Insomnia may be the primary problem, or it may be associated with other medical conditions or medications.
 The National Institutes of Health estimates that roughly 30 percent of the general population complains of sleep disruption and approximately 10 percent have associated symptoms of daytime functional impairment consistent with the diagnosis of insomnia.
 Most cases of insomnia are related to poor sleep habits, depression, anxiety, lack of exercise, chronic illness, or certain medications.

 Insomnia Disorder Defined